 My guess would be that she’s never forgiven her parents for how she feels they’ve treated her and for her low self esteem.
 I’m sure the incident she spoke of was just one in many such events throughout her life.
 Her whole self image is now wrapped up in this resentment that she holds.
 I didn’t say it to her but the sad thing is that she’s doomed to continue following the same pattern in all her relationships until she changes herself through her thoughts.
 No guy is ever going to make it past her barriers until she does.
-It’s not her actions that will change the situation, it is her thoughts.
+It’s not her actions that will change the situation, it's her thoughts and her beliefs about herself.
 And in order to change her thinking, she needs to start with forgiveness.

 Forgiveness is Critical For Your Self Image